Enclavely/tailor/readme.txt

 * Added admin option for hiding the Attributes panel (contained within the Edit modal window).
 * Changed scripts and styles to only load on Tailored pages.
 * Removed dynamic text domain function.

+= 1.1.1 =
+* Added additional filters for developers to disable panels and elements.

 == Upgrade Notice ==